What is Tool Time?

 What do Tool Time Technicians get?

-We’ll have one big room (how big will be dictated by how many takers we get).
+We’ll be in the Social Hall, so they be plenty of room.
 In that room you’ll be given a table with enough space around it that a small group can gather comfortably.
-You can set up one or two computers on the table (probably laptops) and can have one or two people there to represent the tool.
-There will also be some kind of signage to indicate what tools are at which table.
+You can set up a laptop or two on the table and can have one or two people there to represent the tool.
+We’ll have signs to identify which tools are at which tables.

 When is Tool Time?